 Representations can be made in writing to the council within 21 days of the date of the notice.

-- To make a complaint about a licensed or unlicensed service trader, please go to consumer complaints.
+- You can make a complaint about a licensed or unlicensed service trader or business by completing our online enquiry form.

 - For further information please contact our licensing team.